 High quality public realm projects we have been involved with include the vast regeneration scheme for the Queen Elizabeth Olympic Park.

 The Olympic park covers 560 acres, 6.5km of waterways and 15 acres of woodland and hedgerow habitat with more than 6,000 new trees.
 Ten years and £12bn in the making the Olympic Park is the biggest new park in Europe for 150 years.
-GreenBlue Urban are proud to have assisted with tree planting for such an iconic venue, in particular our irrigation/aeration and guying products were chosen in order to maintain the longevity and stability of the carefully chosen trees.
+GreenBlue Urban are proud to have assisted with tree planting for such an iconic venue, in particular over 10 thousand irrigation/aeration and guying products were chosen via Frosts Landscapes in order to maintain the longevity and stability of the carefully chosen trees.
 Many of which were grown at the renowned Hillers Nursery and included London Plane, Oak and Tulip trees along pathways, small leaved lime and wild cherry and white willow and alder along the rivers to name a few, all carefully chosen to provide structure, shade and seasonal colour.

 To discover more on the Olympic Park Green Infrastructure – read here.